DomosHaidou/amgr.dev/src/content/essays/software-engineering.md

 ## 1. Software Requirements

+> [Software requirements](https://en.wikipedia.org/wiki/Software_requirements) is a field within software engineering that deals with establishing the needs of stakeholders that are to be solved by software.

 ## 2. Software Design

+> [Software design](https://en.wikipedia.org/wiki/Software_design) is the process by which an agent creates a specification of a software artifact, intended to accomplish goals, using a set of primitive components and subject to constraints.

 ## 3. Software Construction

+> [Software construction](https://en.wikipedia.org/wiki/Software_construction) is the detailed creation of working meaningful software through a combination of coding, verification, unit testing, integration testing, and debugging.

 ## 4. Software Testing

+> [Software testing](https://en.wikipedia.org/wiki/Software_testing) is an investigation conducted to provide stakeholders with information about the quality of the software product or service under test.
+Software testing can also provide an objective, independent view of the software to allow the business to appreciate and understand the risks of software implementation.

 ## 5. Software Maintenance

+> [Software maintenance](https://en.wikipedia.org/wiki/Software_maintenance) in software engineering is the modification of a software product after delivery to correct faults, to improve performance or other attributes

 ## 6. Software Configuration Management

+> In software engineering, [software configuration management](https://en.wikipedia.org/wiki/Software_configuration_management) is the task of tracking and controlling changes in the software, part of the larger cross-disciplinary field of configuration management.

 ## 7. Software Engineering Management

+> [Engineering management](https://en.wikipedia.org/wiki/Engineering_management#Information_technologies) is a career that brings together the technological problem-solving ability of engineering and the organizational, administrative, and planning abilities of management in order to oversee the operational performance of complex engineering driven enterprises.

 ## 8. Software Development Process

+> [Software Development Process](https://en.wikipedia.org/wiki/Software_development_process) is the process of dividing software development work into distinct phases to improve design, product management, and project management.

 ## 9. Software Quality

+>  [Software quality](https://en.wikipedia.org/wiki/Software_quality) refers to two related but distinct notions:
+> - **Software functional quality** reflects how well it complies with or conforms to a given design, based on functional requirements or specifications.
+That attribute can also be described as the fitness for purpose of a piece of software or how it compares to competitors in the marketplace as a worthwhile product.
+It is the degree to which the correct software was produced.
+> - **Software structural quality** refers to how it meets non-functional requirements that support the delivery of the functional requirements, such as robustness or maintainability.
+It has a lot more to do with the degree to which the software works as needed.

 ## 10. Software engineering models and methods

+> [Software engineering](https://en.wikipedia.org/wiki/Software_engineering) is the application of engineering to the development of software in a systematic method.

 ## 11. Software engineering professional practice

+> [Software engineering professionalism](https://en.wikipedia.org/wiki/Software_engineering_professionalism) is a movement to make software engineering a profession, with aspects such as degree and certification programs, professional associations, professional ethics, and government licensing.

 ## 12. Software engineering economics